NBISweden/htsget-rs-helm/README.md

 ### Example configurations

-The `values.yaml` file presents an example configuration for deploying `htsget-rs` with the `data server` enabled and running in `local storage` mode where data are held by a local storage backend.
+Further examples of how to configure the `htsget-rs` deployment can be found Under `.github/integration/scripts/`.
+The `values.yaml` file inside this directory  presents an example configuration for deploying `htsget-rs` in a `url storage` backend configuration with `crypt4gh` encryption and `TLS` features enabled.
-Under `.github/integration/scripts/` one can found examples of how to deploy `htsget-rs` in a `url storage` backend configuration with `crypt4gh` encryption and `TLS` features enabled.
+The `data-server-config.toml` has a configuration example for deploying htsget with the `data server` enabled and running in `local storage` mode where data are held by a local storage backend.
 Note that all examples are for illustrative purposes and not recommended for production deployments without further administrative considerations.

 For further details of how to configure the `htsget-rs` server, please refer to the [htsget-rs configuration documentation](https://github.com/umccr/htsget-rs/tree/main/htsget-config) and the examples therein.